6arjis/Assignment-Eight-Batch-Reset/README.md

 ## Data Handling and Management

-- **Context API**: Used for managing global state across components, such as cart and wishlist items.
 - **Local Storage**: Persisting cart and wishlist data even after page reloads.

 ## Features of Gadget Heaven